YelliottTheFringe/Stupid-Card-game/README.txt

 This is my stupid card game.
 It is very stupid and very much does not make sense.
 Nor can the computer play the game well.
+The game might say that it doesn not like you and close, that was a bug turned into a feature.
+Earlier versions just turned your points negitive.
+👍